joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 I thought that deep learning could provide a way to invert spectrograms with much higher quality than Griffin-Lim.
 I certainly wasn't the only person thinking along these lines!
-At the time Jonthan Shen was working on [Tacotron 2][7] and got really good results for text-to-speech for the Google Assistant voice by conditioning Wavenet on a mel spectrogram.
+At the time Jonathan Shen was working on [Tacotron 2][7] and got really good results for text-to-speech for the Google Assistant voice by conditioning Wavenet on a mel spectrogram.
 I was curious, though, if this technique could be made more general.
-What if, instead of synthesizing a single speaker's voice, we could produce *any* audio by conditinioning Wavenet on its spectrogram?
+What if, instead of synthesizing a single speaker's voice, we could produce *any* audio by conditionning Wavenet on its spectrogram?

 I ended up spending about two months following this line of thought,